 Venda pots are decorated with distinctive patterns.
 Once incised on the surface of the pot, soot, graphite or shoe polish is used to accentuate these designs.
 The Mukondeni Pottery factory, established by a group of women near Elim in Northern Limpopo, now makes pots like these for external markets.

 While large pots are generally used for brewing beer, people drink this beer from smaller vessels.
 Today, those made by Tsonga potters are decorated with bright coloured commercial paints.

 On ritual occasions, smaller pots are passed from one person to another, thus reinforcing the sense of community fostered by these occasions.
-In most rural communities, drinkers deliberately spill some of the beer brewed for these events is spilt to feed and acknowledge the presence of the ancestors.
+In most rural communities, drinkers deliberately spill some of the beer brewed for these events to feed and acknowledge the presence of the ancestors.

 Rural women around South Africa commonly carry pots and other containers on their heads.
 Most of them learn the art of balancing surprisingly large vessels, which is done with the aid of scarves or woven grass rings, at a very early age, from their mothers or other female relatives.